linhtwin/linhtwin.github.io/cheese-club.markdown

 permalink: /cheese-club/
 ---

+* this unordered seed list will be replaced by the table of contents {:toc}

 ## Why should I buy a cheese box?

 These cheese boxes will contain things that you cannot get at the grocery store, farmer’s market or even at your local cheese shop.
 It contains my connections with distributors and producers.
 It contains my experience and guidance.
 It contains cheeses that are freshly cut hours before you get your hands on them.